2025-2026 School Year Registration

 To help keep costs low, we are introducing a new parent volunteer requirement for the upcoming school year.
 All parents (regardless of the class the student is taking) will be asked to volunteer at least once per student, per year.
 Volunteer opportunities include judging at Speech and Debate tournaments, chaperoning events, and judging the English writing contest.
 We look forward to working more closely with our IEProgram families.

 Class Requirements: There are class commitments and requirements for every class.
-Parents and students will be required to commit to them before registering for a class.
+Parents and students are required to commit to them before registering for a class.
 Please read them carefully before registering and review them with your student.

 Age Requirements: Students under or over the age requirements will need permission to join a class.
 Permission is given by the teacher of the class.